Marine audio glossary

 - Banana plugs will plug straight into the center of 5-way binding posts.
 They make a quick and convenient connection — nothing to loosen or tighten.
 Bullet-type and butt connectors also work well.

 A detachable face lets you remove the control panel of your receiver easily, and then take it with you when you leave your boat.
 The stereo is useless to thieves without the faceplate, greatly reducing the temptation to ransack your boat.
-Most marine receivers that Crutchfield offers come with a detachable face.
+Most marine receivers sold by Crutchfield come with a detachable face.

 You can put several sizes of receiver into your boat.
 The most common, for both boats and cars, is the "single-DIN" size, which means the receiver has a rectangular chassis that measures about 7" wide by 2" tall (depths vary), and loads into the mounting surface from the front.
 DIN-size receivers slide into a metal or plastic sleeve that attaches to the front of the mounting location.
 However, your boat might require a different receiver size, especially if you need to cut a hole in a panel to fit your new receiver.
 Marine-rated receivers are now availabe in a variety of shapes and sizes, including round designs that can fit into standard gauge openings.